codebrainz/geany-themes/README.markdown

 	$ geany -v
 	... debug output, possibly containing any problems with the theme ...

-When editing a mapping file, for example the Haskell lexer mappings, a command line session might look like this:
+When editing a filetypes.* file, for example the Haskell lexer mappings, a command line session might look like this:

 	$ cd ~/src/geany-themes
-	$ cp -v mappings/haskell.conf{,.backup} # if you want
+	$ cp -v filedefs/filetypes.haskell{,.backup} # if you want
-	$ geany mappings/haskell.conf &
+	$ geany filedefs/filetypes.haskell &
 	... edit the haskell.conf file and save ...
-	$ ./substitute
 	$ ./install
 	$ killall geany
 	$ geany -v